jaakkopy/rpi_measurements/README.md

 # About
-Experiments for measuring the energy consumption of a Raspberry Pi device.
+Experiments for measuring the energy consumption of a Raspberry Pi (RPi) device.

 # Experiments
-The `experiments` folder contains the code for all of the experiments.
+- The `experiments` folder contains the code for all of the experiments.
 There are also  R scripts for analysis and generating plots from the data.
 Each experiment directory has a readme file with more information about the experiment.
+- Most of the experiments assume that there is an SSH key generated such that the user does not have to keep typing their password if SSH usage is required for running commands on the RPi during the experiment

 # measurement.py
-- Reads measurement values (current, voltage, power, energy) from a RuiDeng UM25C measurement device and writes them to stdout in CSV format with timestamps.
+- Reads measurement values (current, voltage, power, accumulated energy) from a RuiDeng UM25C measurement device and writes them to stdout in CSV format with timestamps.
 - Used in every experiment.

 To run and redirect the output to a file: